4 Git Commands that Rewrite Commit History

 Note: To update the commit message of the last commit without making any file changes, leave the code unchanged.

 After running this command, a text editor session will open, where the last commit message can be revised.
-Saving and quitting the text editor will update the last commit in the repository, which you can check by running
+Saving and quitting the text editor will update the last commit in the repository, which you can check by running git log.

 git commit --amend command changes the commit ID of the last commit, since the commit ID (the SHA1 hash of the commit’s content), depends on the committed changes, commit message, and timestamp.
 Since one or more of these items are changing, the commit ID will change as well.
 For this reason, you should generally avoid using this command to amend a commit that you’ve already pushed to a shared branch, as this would result in merge conflicts for users who have already obtained copies of the previously pushed history.